yuhtuna/AgentAI_Langgraph/README.md

 # AgentAI LangGraph Project

-This repository contains a LangGraph-based AI agent system with planner, researcher, and writer nodes.
+This repository currently contains a LangGraph-based AI agent system with planner, researcher, and writer nodes.

 ## Project Structure
 ```